This story has been updated. It was originally published on June 2, 2018.

 You can turn on Battery Saver mode at any time.
-Just head to Settings > Battery on your phone and flip on the Battery Saver switch.
+Just head to Settings, Battery, and then Battery Saver.
+Once there, tap Turn on now to enable it.

-While you’re in the Battery settings, if you tap Battery Saver, you’ll also see an option to turn on this mode automatically when your phone reaches 15% or 5% battery.
-That way, when your device nears death, Android will attempt to stretch the battery as long as it can go before that final shutdown.
+You’ll also see an option to have this mode turn on automatically.
+That way, whenever you start feeling uncomfortable with the juice left on your device, Android will attempt to stretch the battery as long as it can go before that final shutdown.

-If you frequently rely on this mode, then add a shortcut to the Quick Settings panel, which you see when you swipe down twice from the top of the screen.
-For easy access, just click the edit pencil and drag the Battery Saver option into Quick Settings.
+If you frequently rely on this mode, add a shortcut to the Quick Settings panel, which you’ll see when you swipe down from the top of the screen.
+For easy access, just tap the edit pencil in the bottom left corner of the menu, then hold and drag the Battery Saver button into Quick Settings.

-Doze puts your idle phone into a deeper sleep
+Doze eases your idle phone into a deeper sleep